Crystal of affine $\widehat{\mathfrak{sl}}_{\ell}$ and Hecke algebras at a primitive $2\ell$th root of unity: Preliminary

-Note that Grojnowski and Vazirani's approach (\cite{G}, \cite{GV}) works for both the non-degenerate type $A$ affine Hecke algebras and the degenerate type $A$ affine Hecke algebras.
-The theory for the non-degenerate case and for the degenerate case are parallel.
+In \cite{G} and \cite{GV}, Grojnowski and Vazirani work for both the non-degenerate type $A$ affine Hecke algebras and the degenerate type $A$ affine Hecke algebras.
+The theory for the non-degenerate case is parallel to the theory for the degenerate case.
 Kleshchev \cite{Klesh:book} gives an excellent account and explanation of Grojnowski's approach in the case of degenerate type $A$ affine Hecke algebras.
 In most of the time the results and their proof in Kleshchev's book \cite{Klesh:book} can be transformed into the case of non-degenerate affine Hecke algebras without any difficulty.
 In such case we shall simply cite them as ``the non-degenerated version" of the corresponding result in \cite{Klesh:book} whenever we can not find a suitable reference elsewhere.

 Let $M\in\Rep_I\HH_n$.
 For any $\ua:=(a_1,\cdots,a_n)\in I^n$, let We define the character of $M$ to be

 For any $1\leq t\leq n$ and $\ub:=(b_t,b_{t+1},\cdots,b_n)\in I^{n-t+1}$, we define If $t=n$, $b_n=b$, then we write $\Delta_bM$ instead of $\Delta_{\ub}M$, see \cite[(5.1)]{Klesh:book}.
 In this case, $\Delta_bM$ is simply the generalized $q^b$-eigenspace of $X_n$ on $M$.
 That is,